oemof/tespy/docs/basics/rankine_cycle.rst

 | water     |                           | value and set volumetric flow |
 +-----------+---------------------------+-------------------------------+

-With these specifications, the following phyics are applied to the model:
+With these specifications, the following physics are applied to the model:

 - Due to the constant volumetric flow of water, the temperature of the cooling water returning from the condenser will react to the total heat transferred